 Time to hit the road.
 Here’s our short list of the best weekend getaways near me.

 Location: Burlington, Vermont

 Vibe: Victorian splendor

-The rundown: Vermont as a whole slips well under the radar of many travelers.
+The rundown: Looking for the best weekend getaways near me in New England?
+Check out Vermont.
+As a whole, the state slips well under the radar of many travelers.
 Often dwarfed by the big favorites like Massachusetts and Connecticut, those who venture to Vermont’s colorful pastures are in for a surprise.
 Blessed with one of the greatest fall treescapes in the country, the state is a true New English gem.